Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Introduction

 To bridge this gap, we first conduct a systematic survey of benchmarking methods for LLMs designed to mitigate the risk of data contamination, covering both \textit{static} and \textit{dynamic} benchmarks.
 We summarize state-of-the-art methods and provide an in-depth discussion of their strengths and limitations.
-Furthermore, we are the first to propose a set of criteria for evaluating \textit{dynamic} benchmarks.
+Furthermore, we are the first to summarize and abstract a set of criteria for evaluating \textit{dynamic} benchmarks.
 Our study reveals that existing \textit{dynamic} benchmarks do not fully satisfy these proposed criteria, implying the imperfection of current design.
 We hope that our criteria will provide valuable insights for the future design and standardization of \textit{dynamic} benchmarking methods.

-The paper is structured as illustrated in \figref{fig:Taxonomy}.
-We begin with an overview of data contamination (\secref{sec:background}), establishing the necessary background.
-Next, we provide a comprehensive review of \textit{static} benchmarking methods and examine how existing research has improved them to mitigate potential data contamination (\secref{sec:static}).
-We then outline key criteria for an effective \textit{dynamic} benchmark and introduce existing \textit{dynamic} benchmarking approaches (\secref{sec:dynamic}).
-Finally, in \secref{sec:discussion}, we reflect on insights from prior work, summarize current challenges, and explore future research directions.
+The paper is organized as shown in \figref{fig:Taxonomy}.
+We first review the background on data contamination (\secref{sec:background}), and then survey \textit{static} benchmarks and their enhancements for mitigating data contamination (\secref{sec:static}).
+Next, we introduce key principles and existing methods for \textit{dynamic} benchmarking (\secref{sec:dynamic}).
+Finally, we discuss open challenges and future directions (\secref{sec:discussion}).